algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecification/technicalSpecifications.md

 ### REST API

-The software exposes its functionality through a Representational state transfer (REST) application programming interface (API) running on an Hypertext Transfer Protocol (HTTP) localhost server.
+The software exposes its functionality through a Representational State Transfer (REST) application programming interface (API) running on a Hypertext Transfer Protocol (HTTP) localhost server.
 It includes a single get endpoint with the following features:

 - Input: Accept IDs of both the source and destination landmarks.
 - Output: Travel time and the ordered list of landmarks in the path.